lin380/coursebook/docs/03-understanding-data.md

 #### Formats

 A corpus will often include various types of non-linguistic attributes, or __meta-data__, as well.
 Ideally this will include information regarding the source(s) of the data, dates when it was acquired or published, and other author or speaker information.
 It may also include any number of other attributes that were identified as potentially important in order to appropriately document the target population.
 Again, it is key to match the available meta-data with the goals of your research.
 In some cases a corpus may be ideal in some aspects but not contain all the key information to address your research question.
 This may mean you will need to compile your own corpus if there are fundamental attributes missing.
 Before you consider compiling your own corpus, however, it is worth investigating the possibility of augmenting an available corpus to bring it inline with your particular goals.
-This may include adding new language sources, harnessing software for linguistic annotation (part-of-speech, syntactic structure, named entities, etc.), or linking available corpus meta-data to other resources, linguistic or non-linguistic.
+This may include adding new language sources, harnessing software for linguistic annotation (part-of-speech, syntactic structure, named entities, *etc*.), or linking available corpus meta-data to other resources, linguistic or non-linguistic.

 Corpora come in various formats, the main three being: running text, structured documents, and databases.
 The format of a corpus is often influenced by characteristics of the data but may also reflect an author's individual preferences as well.
 It is typical for corpora with few meta-data characteristics to take the form of running text.